Frequently Asked Questions

 Proof of vaccination will not be required to be on NIC campuses.

 However, NIC fully supports recommendations by BC’s Provincial Health Officer and strongly encourages all eligible students to get their COVID-19 vaccination.
-Vaccines are safe and effective.

 What if I got vaccinated in another province or country?

 Anyone who received COVID-19 vaccines in another province or country should submit their vaccination record to BC’s health system to determine if they require additional immunization.
 This is particularly important for international students, as they may have received vaccines not currently approved by the World Health Organization.
 Additional vaccination may be recommended in some cases.
+Information on how to register your vaccine is available through the BCCDC.

 There are three easy steps to submitting a vaccination record and determining vaccination needs.
 As the review process can take time, Island Health recommends completing this process as soon as possible.